Pressure on Italy to appoint new Ilva chief as losses mount

-Ilva was put under special administration after magistrates seized 8.1 billion euros from its owners the Riva family, amid allegations by prosectutors that the plant’s toxic emissions caused abnormally high rates of cancer.
+Ilva was put under special administration after magistrates seized 8.1 billion euros from its owners the Riva family, amid allegations by prosecutors that the plant’s toxic emissions caused abnormally high rates of cancer.

 But special commissioner Enrico Bondi, appointed last year to run the plant and oversee a cleanup programme has failed to staunch losses of millions of euros a week, say stakeholders, meaning the 20,000 people Ilva employs in the southern Italian city of Taranto are still at risk of losing their jobs.